johnobrien8642/super-simple-headless-cms/README.md

 Super Simple Headless CMS is built on a Page -> Template -> Asset model.
 You create Pages that have Templates that are filled with Assets.
 You can either update existing pages or create new ones.
 Drag and drop to rearrange order.

-- Note: Nested pages are not yet supported.

 When you add a page, it'll be automatically added to the Navbar if you don't toggle "Show In Navigation" to false.

 ## Adding a New Template